 - Debt payments (credit cards, loans, etc.)

 To make things easier on you, it is recommended to get some accounting software to make your invoicing and payroll easier to process.
 There are many accounting software options available these days for accounting, and they can be used to set up payment terms, generate invoices, and even notify you when someone is late making a payment.

-Payroll software can automatically process your payroll for you and deduct taxes and benefit fees from your employee's paychecks, making the entire process streamlined.
+Payroll software, like Gusto, can automatically process your payroll for you and deduct taxes and benefit fees from your employee's paychecks, making the entire process streamlined.

 Do I Need Accounting Software for My Small Business?

 While you can do it all yourself, accounting software like Bench will make things significantly easier for you to run your business and take some stress off of you.
 Accounting software can decrease your chances of making mistakes and free up a lot of your time to focus on other aspects of your business.
 The software will also make it easier for you to do your taxes at the end of the year, whether you hire an accountant or do them yourself.

 Need More Business Funding?

 We hope you have a better idea of the answer to “do I need an accountant?” now.
 An accountant may be an additional expense, but if you have other priorities as a business owner, are looking to grow, or have special circumstances it may be worth the money to make sure things get done right.